KangBoming/BulkFormer/README.md

   - **Mean gene expression level**
   - **Proportion of non-zero genes**
 These summary statistics help BulkFormer better model heterogeneous bulk RNA-seq samples, especially when gene coverage or sparsity varies across datasets.

+**All previous code files, data files and  pretrained model weights have also been comprehensively updated—please refer to the latest release for the correct and up-to-date version of BulkFormer.**